sahilistrying/ResQ-Bridge/README.md

 ## 👨‍💻 Why I Built This (The Context)

 I am a **Computer Science undergraduate (B.Tech CSE)** at **CVR College of Engineering, Hyderabad**.

-My journey began at **Little Flower High School (L.B.
-Nagar)** and **Narayana Junior College**, where I developed a deep fascination for systems architecture.
 Living in Hyderabad, I have witnessed how urban flooding disrupts communication channels.
 I realized that while volunteers are always ready to help, the **coordination gap** makes their efforts less effective.

 ### 💡 The Inspiration
 This project was born during my preparation for the **JPMorgan Code for Good** initiative.
 I wanted to move beyond simple CRUD apps and build an **Enterprise-Grade System** that solves real logistical problems.